chris-hmmr/terminal-howlongtobeat/readme.md

 Want to contribute?
 Great!
 Feel free to open a PR

 ### Support
-If you like what you see, feel free to buy me a coffee.  ☕️
+If you like what you see, feel free to buy me a ☕️.

 <a href="https://www.buymeacoffee.com/chrishmmr" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>